-Response: The drives, parking, and circulation within the development is subject to the requirements of the RN Zone, the Planned Development overlay, and Land Division requirements.
-The parking to serve single-family dwellings will be provided on site.
-Pedestrian and vehicular traffic is separated vertically by curbs.
-These standards are met.
+Response: The drives, parking, and circulation within the development is subject to the requirements of the RN Zone, the Planned Development overlay, and Land Division requirements and are not subject to Site Design Review.
+This standard is not applicable.

 D. Surface Water Drainage.
 Special attention shall be given to proper site surface drainage so that removal of surface waters will not adversely affect neighboring properties of the public storm drainage system.